 - Cow nutritionists formulate a well-rounded diet for the cows to enjoy.

+We agree that proper care of animals is of utmost importance, and it is why we actively participate in the National Dairy FARM® program and that all of our dairy producers are required to be FARM® certified.
 The National Dairy FARM Program™ is a nationwide, verifiable animal well-being program that brings consistency and uniformity to on-farm animal care and production practices: www.nationaldairyfarm.com